 LEVEL 1 Class teacher Leader of Learning Area Mild

 LEVEL 2 Leader of Learning Area Moderate

 LEVEL 3 Deputy Principal of School Major

-LEVEL 4 Principal of School Severe
+LEVEL 4 Principal of the School Severe

-LEVEL 5 Principal of School, BOT Procedural Concerns
+LEVEL 5 Principal of the School, Board Procedural concerns

-Complaints can be made in writing, email, by telephone or in person.
+Complaints can be made in writing, by email, by telephone or in person.

-Bullying Prevention
+Bullying Prevention:

-Jireh Christian School recognises that real change happens when students, staff, parents, whanau and other members of the community share responsibility for making our School a respectful and inclusive environment.
-We will:

-- Regularly survey our students to access their wellbeing including incidents of bullying - Identify areas for improvement through the survey findings and develop a bullying prevention action plan - Regularly promote our expectations and successes in preventing bullying (e.g. in assemblies, newsletters and Facebook, and in reports to the Board of Trustees) - Hold professional learning and development on our understanding of bullying prevention and response (staff meetings, parent meetings) - Actively promote a culture and climate of acceptance, love and respect - Use a range of activities including curriculum-based programmes to develop the ability for students to relate to each other (such as Kia Kaha, peer mediation, social problem-solving solutions, role playing and PeaceMakers) - Promote digital citizenship throughout ICT (through the Digital Technology Curriculum) and promoting safe use of technology (through our ICT Use Agreement, parent BYOD meetings and parent information forums). - Support student-led peer-to-peer initiatives.
+- 1. The School recognises that real change happens when students, staff, parents, whānau and other members of the community share responsibility for making our School a respectful and inclusive environment.
+We will: - 1.1.
+Regularly survey our students to assess their wellbeing including incidents of bullying. - 1.2.
+Identify areas for improvement through the survey findings and develop a bullying prevention action plan. - 1.3.
+Regularly promote our expectations and successes in preventing bullying (e.g. in assemblies, newsletters and Facebook, and in reports to the Board). - 1.4.
+Hold professional learning and development on our understanding of bullying prevention and response (staff meetings, parent meetings). - 1.5.
+Actively promote a culture and climate of acceptance, love and respect. - 1.6.
+Use a range of activities including curriculum-based programmes to develop the ability for students to relate to each other (such as Kia Kaha, peer mediation, social problem-solving solutions, role playing and PeaceMakers). - 1.7.
+Promote digital citizenship throughout ICT (information and communications technology), through the Digital Technology Curriculum and promoting safe use of technology (through our ICT Use Agreement, parent BYOD meetings and parent information forums). - 1.8.
+Support student-led peer-to-peer initiatives.

-Bullying Response, for when bullying occurs:
+Bullying Response:

-We recognise the importance of consistently responding to all incidents of bullying that have been reported in our School and ensuring that planned interventions are used to respond to these incidents and to support all involved.
-We will support anyone who has been affected by, engaged in, or witnessed bullying behaviour.

-- A well-known complaints procedure exists to voice concerns - All reported incidents of bullying will be taken seriously and followed up as appropriate - An appropriate adult will support the affected students by: - Reassuring that they have done the right thing in reporting the incident - Using the assessment matrix, recording a description of what happened and assessing the level of severity - Using the quick reference guide, and responding to bullying incidents to activate the response and action needed - We will involve parents and whanau as early as possible and as appropriate - All more serious incidents will be escalated to the Senior Management Team and we will seek advice and involvement from outside agencies - We will provide appropriate support for targets, bystanders and initiators of bullying behaviour - We will regularly monitor all incidents of bullying and identify patterns of behaviour - We will endeavour to resolve conflict through a restorative practice approach and adoption of anti-bullying programmes such as Peacemakers
+- 1. We recognise the importance of consistently responding to all incidents of bullying that have been reported in our School and ensuring that planned interventions are used to respond to these incidents and to support all involved.
+We will support anyone who has been affected by, engaged in, or witnessed bullying behaviour, including by: - 1.1.
+Ensuring a well-known complaints procedure exists to voice concerns. - 1.2.
+Taking all reported incidents of bullying seriously and followed up as appropriate. - 1.3.
+An appropriate adult will support the affected students by - 1.3.1.
+Reassuring that they have done the right thing in reporting the incident. - 1.3.2.
+Using the assessment matrix, recording a description of what happened and assessing the level of severity. - 1.3.3.
+Using the quick reference guide, and responding to bullying incidents to activate the response and action needed. - 1.4.
+We will involve parents and whanau as early as possible and as appropriate. - 1.5.
+All more serious incidents will be escalated to the Senior Management Team and we will seek advice and involvement from outside agencies. - 1.6.
+We will provide appropriate support for targets, bystanders and initiators of bullying behaviour. - 1.7.
+We will regularly monitor all incidents of bullying and identify patterns of behaviour. - 1.8.
+We will endeavour to resolve conflict through a restorative practice approach and adoption of anti-bullying programmes such as Peacemakers.